TL-Gamma/Perform-Chandail/README.md

 * Datalogger V2: Features a timed buffer for GPS data acquisition and an RGB Led that can monitor the acquisition of data
 * Datalogger V3: Modification on the naming of the "null" data, blocks the starting of the program if no SD card
 * Datalogger V4/V5/V6: Implementation of a 3-way switch that changes between modes: Communication mode, Datalogger mode, and system off.
 Features Handling brutal stop*.
 Improved code clarity by subdividing into functions.
 Adding #define for colors

     -> V4: Features a writing erasing technique on SD that stops data acquisition when brutally stopped (does not work: file corruption).
 Also features LCD data monitoring for battery tests

     -> V5: Features an EEPROM system that modifies the last file when it's in communication mode by adding {}] (working but not really reliable: file corruption).
 Also features LCD data monitoring for battery tests

     -> **V6 & V6_LCD**: Features a push button that needs to be pressed to stop GPS data acquisition, then put ESP32 in sleep mode to save battery.
-LCD version features monitoring for battery tension and data of the data logger
+LCD version features monitoring for battery tension and data of the datalogger

-*brutal stop: means that ESP32 runs out of battery or is stopped by the user **Added: Battery management directory**
+*brutal stop: means that ESP32 runs out of battery or is stopped by the user

+**Added: Battery management directory**

 **Added: Unitary tests directory**